Spider201866/Alan_web/README.md

 - We will **keep both** `styles.css` and `styles_index.css` in the project.
 - This separation makes it easier to understand and maintain styles, and avoids a single "monster" CSS file.
-- Use `styles.css` for shared UI elements (like the appbar) and `styles_index.css` for home/index-specific or other specialized styles.
+- Use `styles.css` for shared UI elements (like the appbar), all page-specific styles (previously in HTML files), common component styles, and utility classes. `styles_index.css` contains legacy styles primarily for `index.html` and its role may diminish further.

 ### How to Add a New Page with Appbar